adobe/Marketo-SSFS-Service-Provider-Interface/ReadMe.md

 Error codes are used to classify outcomes of failed chunks, and failed records.
 Each error code has a daily count which is incremented for each instance of an error received through invocation HTTP Response, e.g. 429 Too Many Requests, in the callback at the chunk level, e.g. TABLE_FILE_NOT_FOUND, or at the record level, e.g LOOKUP_VALUE_NOT_FOUND.

+## Data Types

+Attributes and Fields you define must be of one of the following types:

+* boolean
+* integer
+* date
+* datetime
+* email
+* float
+* score
+* string
+* url
+* text

+### Boolean

+Returned values may have a value of _true_ or _false_.
+Returning a primitive null will be treated as false

+### Integer

+Integers are signed 32-bit integers and may have values from -2147483648 to 2147483647

+### Date

+Accepts strings formatted with the full-date format described in [RFC 3339](https://datatracker.ietf.org/doc/html/rfc3339#section-5.6), e.g. 2022-01-01

+### Datetime

+Any ISO 8601 datetime may be returned, but subsecond values are trimmed and are not stored.
+For example: 2022-01-01T00:00:00.001 will be stored as 2022-01-01T00:00:00 without milliseconds

+### Email

+Accepts email-formatted strings, e.g. "test@example.com"

+### Float

+Accepts floating-point numbers

+### Score

+Scores are a special type of integer field in Marketo.
+Two different types of values may be returned by services, relative score changes, and absolute score changes.
+Relative score changes include either a + or - character, followed by an integer, e.g. +5 or -5.
+When a relative score change is returned, the lead's value for that field will be increased or decreased by the given amount.
+For example, if a lead has a score of 27, and a value of -5 is returned by your service, the resulting score will be 22.

+If an absolute score change is returned, e.g. 5, then the lead's value for that field will be changed to the given value.
+For example, if a lead has a score of 55 and your service returns a value of 0, then the resulting value will be 0.

+In general, absolute score changes should only be used when resetting a lead's score.
+For most day-to-day use cases, relative score changes should be employed

+### String

+Accepts any string up to 255 bytes.

+### Url

+Accepts any URL-formatted string up to 255 bytes.

+### Text

+Accepts a string up to 2000 bytes.

 ## FAQs

 ### How do I initiate installation of a Flow Step Service?